rsksmart/demo-code-snippets/create2/README.md

 - Test 1 demostrates the address calculation in a standard way
 - Test 2 shows the CREATE2 method.
 It selects the salt in such a way that the future address will start with 4 leading zeros

+## Installation
+Rename `.template.secret.json` from the repo root to `.secret.json` and put there your accounts seed phrase

 ```shell
 nvm use 18
 npm install